sethmlarson/virtualbox-python/docs/source/virtualbox/virtualbox.rst

 .. sectionauthor:: Michael Dorman <mjdorma+pyvbox@gmail.com>

 This module is the root module for the pyvbox project.
-The name has been chosen to enable explicit naming when using this package.
-The author suggests that people new to VirtualBox's extensive COM interface should take some time to delve into the API's documentation to understand how this package can be used and how it will help you to win at controlling VirtualBox.
+The name 'virtualbox' has been chosen to enable explicit naming when using this package.
+The author suggests that people new to VirtualBox's extensive COM interface should take a moment to delve into the API's documentation which will assist in understanding how VirtualBox's client server module functions.

 .. py:class:: VirtualBox([interface, manager])